syalunin/quantum-vortices/README.md

 - Real and imaginary time evolution
 - Calculation of eigenvalues and eigenvectors

-### Installation
+### Prerequisites
-To build this project from the source code in this repository you need to have the following:
+Before compiling this project, make sure that the following tools are installed:
 - Intel Fortran and C++ compilers
 - GLFW version 3.4 or newer
 - OpenGL version 4.1